RetroDECK/ES-DE/USERGUIDE-DEV.md

 * screenshots
 * videos

-**Note:** The miximages are generated by ES-DE.
+The miximages are generated by ES-DE.
 Normally that takes place automatically when scraping, but in this example of manually copying existing media files, the miximage offline generator should be used instead.
 This tool can generate the miximages for the complete game collection in one go.
 How that works is explained elsewhere in this guide.

 The media files must correspond exactly to the game files.
 For example the following game: